 "I see you listened," they both said to each other.

 10. Justin Credible on Doing LSD with The Undertaker

 In an interview with No-Kayfaben, Justin Credible recounted that his first-ever experience of acid was with The Undertaker on a flight to Europe.

-According to Credible, once he started ‘tripping,’ he was freaked out by The Undertaker, who was making cat movements and hissing at him.
+According to Credible, once he started ‘tripping,’ he was freaked out by The Undertaker, who made cat movements and hissed at him.

 Another version of this event says that Undertaker stuck his tongue out and rolled his eyes back to intimidate Justin.